leanprover-community/blog/posts/affine-group-scheme-hopf-algebra.md

 The end result here is that affine monoids in $\mathbb Z^n$ are equivalent to convex polyhedral cones in $\mathbb R^n$.

-The second phase of the project will therefore run on two tableaux simultaneously:
+The second phase of the project will therefore run on two fronts simultaneously:
 * The **algebraic geometry** side involving Hopf algebras, group schemes, representation theory...
 * The **convex geometry** side involving convex cones, Fourier-Motzkin reduction, Gordan's lemma...